-Finding Poland recently caught up with Daniel Paczkowski – a genealogical researcher, tour guide and mastermind of the website Ancestral Tourism in Poland.
+Finding Poland recently caught up with Daniel Paczkowski.
+Daniel is a genealogical researcher, tour guide and owner of the website Ancestral Tourism in Poland.

 Daniel resides in Białystok.
 He is a member of the Polish Tourist Guides Society (PTTK) in Białystok, and the Association of Professional Genealogists (APG).
-Daniel is also co-founder and member of Jamiński Zespół Indeksacyjny – a group of people which indexes metrical books from parishes located in the north-eastern part of Poland …
+Daniel is also co-founder and member of Jamiński Zespół Indeksacyjny.
+This is a group which indexes metrical books from parishes located in the north-eastern part of Poland.

 1. First of all, Daniel, could you tell Finding Poland about how your genealogical and travel services site was born?

-The second reason which I think led to the setting up of ancestral-tourism.com was more to do with a passion of mine.
+The second reason which led to the creation of ancestral-tourism.com was more to do with a passion of mine.
 I had always enjoyed travelling, especially weekend trips to places connected to my childhood.
 These include churches, old buildings and any other places with an interesting history associated with them.

 In light of all of the above, it was only a matter of time before I’d become a licensed tour guide.
 I enrolled on a tour guide course and passed the exams in 2011.
-After receiving my license, I began to promote my tour guide services with a view to escorting tourists in my free time within the Podlaskie Voivodeship.
+After receiving my license, I began to promote my tour guide services.
+My initial aim was to escort tourists within the Podlaskie Voivodeship.

-Being a tour guide, I came to realise after some time that tourists prefer to visit the same old places, like Supraśl, Białowieża, Tykocin and Białystok.
-I knew that I had to change this situation, and so the idea to mix genealogical research with tour guide services came to my mind.
-That was how Ancestral Tourism in Poland came into being.
+As a tour guide, I came to realise that tourists prefer to visit the same old places.
+These places include Supraśl, Białowieża, Tykocin and Białystok.
+I knew that I had to change this situation.
+Hence, the idea to mix genealogical research with tour guide services popped into my mind.

 2. Google Search Console statistics for this article on findingpoland.com reveal that many people are actively carrying out searches like “polish citizenship through grandparents” and “obtaining Polish citizenship through ancestry”.
-We are now in the post-Brexit area, and many British people with Polish roots are seeking to get a Polish passport to improve their chances of possible visa-free travel in the future.
-Is it a little sad if people are just trying to secure a Polish passport, and perhaps don’t even know the names of their Polish grandparents, great-grandparents and so forth?
+We are now in the post-Brexit area.
+Many British people with Polish roots are seeking to get a Polish passport to improve their chances of possible visa-free travel in the future.
+Is it a little sad if some people are just trying to secure a Polish passport, without knowing the names of their Polish grandparents, great-grandparents and so forth?

-I lived with little knowledge of my ancestors for most of my life and can imagine that people can live well without such knowledge.
-But when you realize how important it is to know who your ancestors were, places where they hailed from, cultures they were shaped by and how all of this shapes your own identity, you are in a moment which changes your life forever.
+I lived with little knowledge of my ancestors for most of my life.
+Hence, I can imagine that people can live well without such knowledge.
+However, when you realize how important it is to know who your ancestors were, places where they hailed from, cultures they were shaped by and how all of this shapes your own identity, you are in a moment which changes your life forever.